Normal & Disease-Associated RNA Decay

 The pioneer translation initiation complex is functionally distinct from but structurally overlaps with the steady-state translation initiation complex.

-The other half of our research focuses on a mechanistically related pathway called Staufen1(STAU1)-mediated mRNA decay (SMD).
-SMD degrades mRNAs that harbor a binding site for the double-stranded RNA-binding protein STAU1 in their 3'-untranslated regions (3'UTRs).
-Remarkably, depending on the particular mRNA, STAU1-binding sites (SBSs) can be formed by either intramolecular base-pairing within a 3'UTR or by intermolecular base-pairing between an mRNA 3'UTR and a long non-coding RNA (lncRNAs) or between an mRNA 3'UTR and another mRNA 3'UTR.
+The other half of our research focuses on a mechanistically related pathway called Staufen1(STAU1)-mediated mRNA decay (SMD), or other pathways that are mediated by the double-stranded RNA-binding protein STAU1.
+SMD degrades mRNAs that harbor a STAU1-binding site in their 3'-untranslated regions (3'UTRs).
+Remarkably, depending on the particular mRNA, SBSs can be formed by (i) intramolecular base-pairing within a 3'UTR or (ii) intermolecular base-pairing between an mRNA 3'UTR and a long non-coding RNA (lncRNAs) or between an mRNA 3'UTR and another mRNA 3'UTR.
 Intermolecular base-pairing between an mRNA 3'UTR and a lncRNA or between two different mRNA 3'UTRs occurs via partially complementary Alu elements, thus describing new functions for these short interspersed elements (SINEs).
 We have shown the importance of SMD to myogenesis, keratinocyte motility, and the migration and invasion of human pancreatic adenocarcinoma cells.